Protect your Android against spyware with Avast One

 Pegasus spyware targeting iPhone users was developed by the technology firm NSO Group, which specializes in state-sponsored surveillance software.
 Pegasus shot to prominence in 2021, when Apple sued NSO amid allegations that Pegasus was targeting iPhone users.
 Further evidence has come to light suggesting that the Jordanian government used Pegasus to target and compromise the devices of lawyers and journalists.

 Pegasus spyware’s ability to conduct remote, zero-click surveillance of iPhones is a potent reminder of the privacy risk that spyware poses to all digital platforms — even iOS devices.
+Thankfully, there are ways to check if your iPhone is infected with Pegasus spyware.

 Spyware is monitoring software that tracks what you do on your phone. iOS spying software is often well-disguised (parental-control apps can function as a form of spyware), which makes it difficult to detect iPhone spyware.
 Spyware hides on your iPhone, recording your behavior, including your location, passwords, emails, texts, calls, etc.